rte-france/Grid2Op/docs/grid_graph.rst

 .. _graph1-gg:

-Graph1: the "normal graph"
+Graph1: the "energy graph"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because we don't really find fancy name for it, let's call it the "normal" graph of the grid.
-This graph, you
+This graph is the one defined at the top of this page of the documentation.
+It is the graph "seen" by the energy
-might have guessed is the graph defined at the very top of this page of the documentation.
+when it "flows" from the producers to the consumers.

-Each edge is "a" powerline and each node is a "bus" (remember: by definition two objects are directly
+Each edge is "a" powerline (one or more) and each node is a "bus" (remember: by definition two objects are directly
 connected together if they are connected at the same "bus").

 .. note::